starman69/Ext.ux.data.Encryption/README.md

 ### Ext.ux.data.proxy.EncryptedLocalStorage

-This demo showcases ExtJS using client-side JavaScript AES encryption and SHA3 hashes.
+This demo showcases an ExtJS MVC application using client-side JavaScript AES encryption and SHA3 hashes.

 The Encryption class stores a SHA3 hash in a private in-memory var.